isaacnmm/pestpolicy-hugo2XX/content/posts/best-wireless-pc-controller/index.md

 The DualShock 4 is the best PC gaming controller as it combines the progressive evolution of nature and the PlayStation controller familiarity.
 **New Sticks and Pad**
 Further, DualShock 4 has a better d-pad compared to those on Microsoft Xbox, and thus works great for street fighter gaming on PC.
 However, you might need to use the input mapper.
-It has an excellent analog trigger feel, with the bumpers and triggers producing a great tactile feel.�Its sticks are more sensitive, responsive (at the center), and lighter.
+It has an excellent analog trigger feel, with the bumpers and triggers producing a great tactile feel.Its sticks are more sensitive, responsive (at the center), and lighter.
-**Concave design�**
+**Concave design**
 DS4 has an excellent concave design to give you a better grip and gaming feel.
 Also, it has a raised ring near the edge and is thus easier to grip.
 I found the DualShock 4 to be more sensitive and smoother.
 The DualShock 4 adds a front-facing touchpad to its original Sony PlayStation design.
 Also, it has excellent sticks and triggers.
 Interestingly, the DualShock 4 controller will work excellently with games such as Steam and Shovel Knight.
 With its built-in speaker, light bar, and touchpad, the DS4 Controller will better your gaming experience.
 Also, if you are a music lover, the Controller has a 3.5mm audio jack just for you.
-**DualShock 4 Wireless Sony Controller Review�**
+**DualShock 4 Wireless Sony Controller Review**
 **Mac or PC connection? **
 For Mac or PC connection, you'll need to use a Sony DS4 USB Wireless adapter.
 You can fix any DS4 worn-out rubber using the GelTabz PS4 "thumb grips."
 It is Bluetooth compatible and has a rechargeable battery.
 **Short and fat trigger **